 Here’s a few examples from the web:

 Serve some special Christmas goodies at your advent night.
-I like to pull out my cookie press and make some German kipfel.
-After all, German cookies are perfect for a German Christmas Advent Night!
+My children love when I pull out my cookie press and make some German kipfel.
+After all, German cookies are perfect for a German Christmas tradition.

 Even if you don’t have a connection to Germany/Europe like I do, but you can still celebrate Advent!
 It’s a great Christmas tradition to help you slow down, enjoy the company of family and friends, and celebrate Christ!